 Additional surface soil and sediment samples were collected from the surrounding tundra near the septic tank outfall in 2001, and arsenic concentrations ranged from 4.5 to 14.7 mg/kg and were within the range of ambient levels for the NE Cape site.
 Two surface water samples were collected in 2001, and dissolved metals were not detected in either sample.
 During the 2003 removal action, arsenic was detected in tundra soil samples collected from immediately beneath the demolished utilidor corridor at concentrations ranging from 11.4 to 35.2 mg/kg.
-Although these concentrations generally exceed the background arsenic level of 11.49 mg/kg, these arsenic detections are likely attributable to naturally-occurring minerals in the tundra soils.
-The quartz monzonitic (granitic) rocks on Kangukhsam Mountain are known to have fracture surfaces with quartz, pyrite, and arsenopyrite mineralization.

 Approximately 17 tons of arsenic-contaminated soil was removed from Site 21 during 2010.
-Residual arsenic-contaminated soil (17 mg/kg arsenic) remains above the site-specific cleanup level of 11 mg/kg.
+Residual arsenic-contaminated soil (17 mg/kg arsenic) remained above the site-specific cleanup level of 11 mg/kg.

-Background sampling was performed in July 2011 to determine if the arsenic present at Site 21 is due to natural occurrence, as described in the ADEC Arsenic in Soil Technical Memorandum (ADEC, 2009).
+Background sampling was performed in July 2011 to determine if the arsenic present at Site 21 is due to natural occurrence, as described in the ADEC Arsenic in Soil Technical

+Memorandum (ADEC, 2009).
 Based on analytical results from the background samples, it was determined that the arsenic at Site 21 was not naturally occurring, and that additional arsenic-contaminated soil should be removed.

-Approximately 15 tons of arseniccontaminated soil were excavated from Site 21 in August 2011.
-Confirmation samples collected from the excavation exceeded the 11 mg/kg cleanup level, with concentrations ranging from 22 mg/kg to 180 mg/kg.
-Therefore, it is logical to conclude that these arsenic concentrations are anthropogenic.
+Approximately 15 tons of arsenic-contaminated soil was excavated from Site 21 in August 2011.
+Eight confirmation samples collected from the excavation exceeded the 11 mg/kg cleanup level, with concentrations ranging from 22 mg/kg to 180 mg/kg.
 Sludge samples collected in 2011 from the manhole within the western drainage below Site 28 revealed arsenic concentrations around 40 mg/kg.